 Check out Russia’s number one skiing destination

 Rosa Khutor might not be so famous as its counterparts in Northern and Southwestern Europe but this part of Russia is an absolute must-visit for skiing enthusiasts.
 It’s the number one skiing destination in Russia that features some beautiful winter resorts, nestled deep in the Caucasus Mountains.
 The resort is one hour’s drive of Sochi and it was the main scene of the 2014 Winter Olympics.
 Rosa Khutor features 132 kilometers of ski slopes, 56 ski lifts, and multiple luxury hotels and fine restaurants.
+If you’re looking for a luxury hotel in Sochi, check out this website and save up to 20% on your luxury hotel booking.

 Relax on the beaches of Lazarevskoye District